Why are postdoctoral fellowships (PDFs) only available through the Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs)?

 Can I carry out new research as part of the fellowship?

-The fellowship is designed to build upon your PhD experience and develop your skills for a future career in research.
-Whilst these fellowships are not aimed at supporting a programme of research, limited additional research activity directly linked to the PhD can be undertaken.
+As these fellowships are specifically designed to build upon your PhD experience and develop your skills for a future career in research, only limited additional research activity directly linked to the PhD can be undertaken.
 New research is limited to 25% of the time commitment of the fellowship.

 The specification states that the fellowship should be based on PhD work.
 Does this make work based on current postdoctoral research ineligible?

 The fellowship is expected to be related to the focus of the PhD.
 If the postdoctoral research is related to the PhD focus, then this would be acceptable.
-If the postdoctoral research is not related to the PhD, then it would not be suitable for these fellowships and you may want to consider applying to our New Investigator scheme instead (www.esrc.ac.uk/funding/funding-opportunities/new-investigator-grants).
+If the postdoctoral research is not related to the PhD, then it would not be suitable for these fellowships and you may want to consider applying to our New Investigator scheme instead (https://esrc.ukri.org/funding/funding-opportunities/new-investigator-grants/? ) or early career schemes offered by other funders.

 Can we use funding to visit international academic organisations or other research organisations?